kubernetes/kubernetes/test/cmd/README.md

 fi
 ```

-Be sure to validate any supported resouces required for the test by using the `kue::test::if_supports_resource` function.
+Be sure to validate any supported resouces required for the test by using the `kube::test::if_supports_resource` function.

 ### New File